Cell-Free Fetal DNA

 A blood sample drawn from a vein in the mother's arm

 Cell-free fetal DNA (cffDNA) is genetic material that is released by the placenta and circulates in a woman's blood during pregnancy.
 CffDNA generally reflects the genetic makeup of the developing baby (fetus).
-The technology employed in this test detects defects in fetal DNA after it is purified from the pregnant woman's blood.
+Cell-free fetal DNA prenatal screening, called non-invasive prenatal screening (NIPS) by some, detects defects in fetal DNA after it is purified from the pregnant woman's blood.

 CffDNA is present in a pregnant woman's blood in small quantities starting in the first trimester and increases throughout pregnancy.
-The cffDNA test is a relatively new, non-invasive method of screening that can be performed as early as the tenth week of pregnancy for women who are at an increased risk of having a baby with certain chromosome abnormalities.
+The cffDNA test is a relatively new, non-invasive method of screening that can be performed as early as the tenth week of pregnancy for women.

 The test can identify chromosome disorders in a developing baby, including the presence of extra chromosomes (trisomies) such as Down syndrome (trisomy 21), Edwards syndrome (trisomy 18), and Patau syndrome (trisomy 13).
 The extra genetic material present in these conditions affects the development of the baby and causes characteristic signs, symptoms, and complications.